-Using the motif of a fluttering moth – something which was present on both covers – we used a colour palette blend of both covers.
-The trailers focused on the language and poetry of the book, so we illustrated various quotes, whilst still maintaining a sense of mystery and intrigue.
+Using the motif of a fluttering moth – something which was present on both covers, and we used a colour palette blend of both covers.
+The book trailers focused on the language and poetry of the book, so we illustrated various quotes, whilst still maintaining a sense of mystery and intrigue.

 The cover of Butcher’s Hook (or at least, one of them) is patterned with illustrated motifs which we travel through in this trailer.
 As we move throughout, the basic plot is given to us in subtitles, building intrigue, working in exactly the way the blurb on the back cover would.
 The music was used to communicate the era of the book, as well as the mood and tone.

 This lighthearted animation captures the selling point of this book.
 Sure, it’s science – but it’s popular science that is easily digestible and explained in a humorous way, and using a recognisable series.

 The mystery of the cover was perfect for this book, so we didn’t move too much away from it. giving the audience just enough to make an assumption is sometimes all you need to draw them in.
 The subtle animation is eye-catching and shows off the all important pack shot.